Rose Martini Vermouth Cocktail with Lime

 Directions

-• In a shaker, combine the rose syrup, martini, lime juice, and ice.
-Shake about 30 seconds to combine.
-Try and adjust to your liking by adding more of martini, syrup, or lime.
-Filter if desired or serve with the ice, but keep in mind that ice will dilute already light cocktail even further.
-Enjoy!
+• In a shaker, combine the rose syrup, Martini vermouth, lime juice, and ice.
+Shake for about 30 seconds, until well chilled and fully combined.
+Taste and adjust to your preference by adding more vermouth, syrup, or lime juice as needed.
+Strain into a glass if desired, or serve over the ice – keeping in mind that the ice will further dilute this already light cocktail.
+Serve immediately and enjoy.

 Notes